 Data / Phone Plans

-It’s worthwhile to contact your cell phone provider and mobile internet data provider to see what happens when you take their phone or internet device into Canada.
-Most companies will charge high rates if their phones or internet devices are used in Canada.
+Contact your cell phone provider and mobile internet data provider to see what happens when you take their phone or internet device into Canada.
+Technology is changing rapidly, and these companies are modifying their plans all the time.

-It may be possible to swap out the SIM card in a smartphone for one from a Canadian carrier, but from what we saw, it is brand and model dependent.
+It also may be possible to swap out the SIM card in a smartphone for one from a Canadian carrier, but from what we saw, it is brand and model dependent.
 Some can and some can’t.
-Canada has a lot of cell phone providers and we were overwhelmed by it all.
+Canada has a lot of cell phone providers.

 Internet Access via WiFi